 GHGs are dependent on the lifetime, or persistence, of the gas molecule in the atmosphere.
 Some GHGs have a stronger greenhouse effect than others.
 These are referred to as high GWP gases.
-The GWP of GHG emissions are shown in Table 5.2-1, GHG Emissions and their Relative Global Warming Potential Compared to CO2.
+The GWP of GHG emissions are shown in Table 5.3-1, GHG Emissions and Their Relative Global Warming Potential Compared to CO2.
 The GWP is used to convert GHGs to CO2-equivalence (CO2e) to show the relative potential that different GHGs have to retain infrared radiation in the atmosphere and contribute to the greenhouse effect.
-For example, under IPCC's Fourth Assessment Report (AR4) GWP values for CH4, a project that generates 10 MT of CH4 would be equivalent to 250 MT of CO2.
+For example, under IPCC's Fourth Assessment Report (AR4), GWP values for CH4, 10 MT of CH4 would be equivalent to 250 MT of CO2.